 |File path with write permission||Web server is granted write permission to the /tmp directory.
 Configuring the full path requires write permission under the /tmp directory.||For example: client_body_temp_path /tmp/client_body_temp|

 |Maximum accepted body size of client request||Web server is behind the gateway.
 The maximum accepted body size of the client request is set to 500 m in the gateway and the value for web server must be less than 500 m.||

 Deploying static files to the Azure Spring Apps Enterprise plan supports the Dynatrace buildpack binding.
 The

 For more information, see How to configure APM integration and CA certificates.

 Common build and deployment errors

-Your deployment of static files to Azure Spring Apps Enterprise tier may generate the following common build errors:
+Your deployment of static files to the Azure Spring Apps Enterprise plan may generate the following common build errors: